What is a security system?

 What is monitoring?

 When a monitored security system is activated, it is connected to a monitoring centre via the phone line.
 If a detector goes off while the system is activated, the phone line automatically sends a signal to our monitoring centre.
 For more information on our system link options, visit our Residential services section.

 Is the security system linked to a police station?

-No. The security system is connected to Protectron’s national network of virtual monitoring centers.
-Our staff confirms each alarm signal and determines how to respond based on the situation (check for false alarm or call the fire department, police, or emergency medical services as required ).
+No. The security system is connected to Protectron’s national network of virtual monitoring centres.
+Our staff confirms each alarm signal and determines how to respond based on the situation (check for false alarm or call the fire department, police, or emergency medical services as required).

-What is the role of a security company and remote monitoring center?
+What is the role of a security company and remote monitoring centre?

-takes care of selling, installing, maintaining, and repairing security system components and handles customer service.
-The monitoring center dispatchers receive, process and follow up on the various alarm signals received.
+The security company takes care of selling, installing, maintaining and repairing security system components, and handles customer service.
+The monitoring centre dispatchers receive, process and follow up on the various alarm signals received.

-Our monitoring centers are located in Ottawa, Vancouver, Montreal and Quebec City..
+Our monitoring centres are located in Ottawa, Vancouver, Montreal and Quebec City.
 Our facilities boast state-of-the-art virtual monitoring technology and an extensive fiber optic network.
-In the event of an emergency or disaster affecting one of our high tech centers, another one can take over so you’re guaranteed uninterrupted protection, 24 hours a day.
+In the event that a natural disaster or other emergency situation affects one of our monitoring centres, the other centres takes over, guaranteeing you uninterrupted service 24/7.

 What is ULC certification?